pg-support/supt-km/docs/1. FAQs/Products/Spark App/Why does Spark app have to use YouTube for its engine.md

 # Why does Spark app have to use YouTube for its engine
-Spark app uses YouTube for search engine due to copyright restrictions.
+To comply with copyright restrictions, the Spark app uses YouTube as its search engine to provide users with a vast library of music videos.